williampollet/safepush/README.md

 Generate the `binstubs` for `pronto`, `rspec` and `safepush`:

-    $ bundler binstubs pronto rspec-core safe_pusher
+    $ bundler binstubs pronto rspec-core safepush

-Create the `safe_pusher.yml` file at the root of your application:
+Create the `safepush.yml` file at the root of your application:

 ```yaml
 files_to_skip: